 Moms and dads, in their youngster's early years, are usually confused and distressed by his strange behavior.
 They need a detailed explanation of the nature of his problems if they are to understand and accept that he is handicapped.

-As mentioned above, the following case histories are those of people who have been referred to psychiatric services.
+As mentioned above, the following case histories are those of individuals who have been referred to psychiatric services.
 The high achievers mentioned by Asperger (1944) are not represented.

-This is a typical example of the syndrome.
+This is a typical example of the disorder.

 Mr K.N. first presented as a psychiatric out-patient when he was aged 28, complaining of nervousness and shyness.

 As a baby he was always placid and smiling and rarely cried.
 He used to lie in his pram for hours, laughing at the leaves on the trees.
 His mother remembered he did not point things out for her to look at, in contrast to his sister.
 He continued to be quiet and contented as a toddler.
 If other kids took his toys he did not protest.
 Walking was somewhat delayed and he was slow in acquiring self-care skills, though not enough for his moms and dads to worry.

 He began to talk around one year of age.
 He had several words at this time, but, after seeing and hearing a car crash which startled him, he stopped talking and did not begin again until he was three years old.
 His moms and dads thought his understanding of speech was normal.
 K. developed good grammar, though he referred to himself in the third person till 4-5 years old.
 He has never been communicative.
 Even as an adult he gives information only if questioned and then replies as briefly as possible.
 His facial expression and gestures are limited, and his voice is monotonous.

 As a youngster he was attached to his mother, he never made any friends, and he was much teased at school.
 He remains a shy and socially isolated person though he would like to be able to make social contacts.